 The second thing I noticed was how small the mom was.
 Too small it seemed to be able to carry her chubby precious cargo around without suffering from pain.
 I witnessed her carrying her daughter several times throughout the week at the resort.
 According to this article, I am surprised the ink did not make this mom feel lazy and just leave the little one to fend for herself.
 Instead, I saw this amazing mother take her daughter to the beach and play in the waves with her, take her into the pool and let her splash around.
 Walked into the nearby town and beach areas so they could spend time together.
 Not once did I see her depend on anyone else, or ask the staff to take her daughter for her for a while.

 Let’s face it, if we were to consider all the possible things a parent could do that would make them more selfish than not, I do not see how ink on the skin comes even close to being a factor.
 Now if a parent was to wear high heels and lots of makeup all the time that would be a much more logical reason for thinking someone might be neglecting their child.
 It would take up so much more time to do all the primping and a lot more grumpy, fewer patient moms for having to wear those high heels shoes all day.
 You should be thinking right now, and correctly so that this is a ridiculous thought, well so is assuming someone with ink on their skin is a neglectful parent.

-I think it is time as a society that we stop labeling people: by what they wear, including the permanent things such as tattoos and piercings, and start being more concerned about what they do, how they act, and how they speak to their children.
+I think it is time as a society that we stop labelling people: by what they wear, including permanent things such as tattoos and piercings, and start being more concerned about what they do, how they act, and how they speak to their children.
 There is an old quote that is so profound and timeless that says “Don’t judge a book by its cover”.
-Let’s start to be as smart of a civilization as we claim to be and start standing up for the children who are really neglected or abused instead of stereotypically throwing all people into one pot because of what they do or do not wear.
+Let’s start to be as compassionate and understanding as we claim to be and start standing up for the children who are really neglected or abused instead of stereotypically throwing all people into one pot because of what they do or do not wear.